Scottish Graduate School for Arts & Humanities

 Route B - HEI Led

-HEIs supervisors work with industry partners and the full CDA application submitted to SGSAH by lead academic supervisor in February.
-A student may be attached at this stage or recruited if the application has been selected for funding.
-(Student recruitment is managed by the CDA partnership.)
-All nominated doctoral candidates will be reviewed by the SGSAH Executive to ensure they meet the eligibility criteria before funding is awarded.
+HEIs supervisors worked with industry partners and the full CDA application was submitted to SGSAH by the lead academic supervisor in February.
+A student may be attached at this stage or recruited if the application was selected for funding.
+(Student recruitment was managed by the CDA partnership.)
+All nominated doctoral candidates were reviewed by the SGSAH Executive to ensure they met the eligibility criteria before funding was awarded.

-Applications for SGSAH Collaborative Doctoral Awards will be submitted through Survey Monkey Apply.
+Applications for SGSAH Collaborative Doctoral Awards were submitted through Survey Monkey Apply.

-At this stage, only project proposals can be submitted.
-This will include the following fields of detail:
+At this stage, only project proposals could be submitted.
+This included the following fields of detail:

 • Partnership Information